Interview to Siobhan Buckley on 8 July 2020.

 I’m really excited about this new project ‘The Impossible Dream’ with Martin Tourish.
 Due to the fact that this project has been switched to online we have been able to open it up to young musicians across the country and we had huge interest in it which was fantastic.
 The aim of this project is to compose a new suite of music in collaboration with Martin Tourish that will tell the story of Colonel James Fitzmaurice who was originally from Portlaoise, and was the first person to successfully fly East – West across the Atlantic Ocean.
 Each week we rehearse on Zoom for two hours.
 Currently, we are at the key word and ideas stage where Martin has a powerpoint prepared on the various aspects of Fitzmaurice’s life which he shows and explains to the young musicians.
 We then use the breakout function on Zoom where we divide them into smaller groups and they can discuss what they have just seen and come up with ideas and key words on how they think the music should be shaped to portray the story they have just seen.
 As well as this, Martin has also been teaching them some Gypsy Jazz, just so they can virtually experience the music Fitzmaurice would have been listening to so they get a better understanding of it.
 My role is to facilitate the discussion in the breakout rooms and once the music is composed I will be helping the musicians to learn it.
 They young musicians are really enjoying the experience as they are experiencing this type of ensemble learning for the first time and were really excited to see how it all will come together and perform it, be it in person or virtually depending on Government restrictions at the time.

 I am incredibly lucky to have had the opportunity to travel abroad with many groups for various performances.
 These are fantastic opportunities for the young musicians as it gives them something to aim for and prepare towards.
 It also teaches them performance etiquette and gives them an insight into what it’s like being a professional musician.
 While having some notable performances here in Ireland such as at the US Ambassador to Ireland’s Residence, Trinity College Dublin and Powerscourt Hotel, members of the Trad Orchestra have performed in New York (2016) and Monaco (2018) for the Ireland Funds Gala Dinner and in Spain at the Creative Connexions Festival in 2017 & 2019.
-Guests at these events have included Prince Albert of Monaco, Adam Clayton (U2), Michael Flatley (Riverdance), John Fitzpatrick (Fitzpatrick Hotel Group New York), Justin Trudeau (Canadian Prime minister) and Joe Biden (Former US Vice President).
+Guests at these events have included Prince Albert of Monaco, Adam Clayton (U2), Michael Flatley (Riverdance), John Fitzpatrick (Fitzpatrick Hotel Group New York), Justin Trudeau (Canadian Prime minister) and Joe Biden (US President).
 Members of the harp ensemble have traveled to the Edinburgh International Harp Festival on three occasions – 2017, 2018 & 2019 with the highlight being asked to play support to Catriona McKay & Chris Stout in 2018.
 In 2020, the harp ensemble were supposed to travel to Japan and perform at the World Harp Congress in Cardiff, both now have been rescheduled for 2021 and are very much looking forward to them.

 I am really excited to be performing with the Music Generation Laois Harp Ensemble, Michael Rooney and June McCormack in Japan.
 It’s an honour to perform our music for you and I’m really looking forward to performing and collaborating with our Japanese friends as well as experiencing the Japanese culture.
 I hope you enjoy our music.